 As it turned out, I wasn’t the only one who’d had that idea.
 A sizeable crowd had gathered outside the suspiciously darkened venue, made up primarily of studenty types holding cineaste-friendly impromptu discussions, nervy-looking lone gentlemen with an apparent disdain for washing their raincoats, and a small army of people in boiler suits and bowler hats.
 Oh, and a reporter, who was pleasingly blanked by everyone she attempted to speak to.
 As the night set in, the weather got colder, and it became increasingly obvious to anyone with a shred of sense that there was nobody actually inside the building, the Droogs seized their moment.
 A flurry of brolly-rapping on the determinedly shut doors and shouts to the effect of “but the slovo did viddy that the film would be on all horrorshow” did nothing to change the situation, so they started to indulge in in-character jostling of fellow would-be patrons instead.
 Once they began to loudly decry the arrival of ‘the millicents’, it really was time to give up and go home.

 So, that’s how effective banning films really is in terms of preventing copycat violence.
 Of course, there was also the time someone threw a full carton of Kia Ora at my head, but that’s another story.
 And I actually saw the film that time too.

 You can find an expanded version of this feature, with much more about cinema foyer tomfoolery and other decidedly non-cineaste-appropriate antics, in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.

-You can find more tales of the 051 Cinema and its eclectic repertoire of movies – in particular The Young Poisoner’s Handbook – in the edition of Looks Unfamiliar with me as the guest here.
+You can find more tales of the 051 Cinema and its eclectic repertoire of movies – in particular True Crime oddity The Young Poisoner’s Handbook – in the edition of Looks Unfamiliar with me as the guest, which you can listen to here.

 © Tim Worthington.